 Canada's Major 100 Charities: An Independent Guide

-To find information on one of Canada's Major 100 Charities (listed below), enter its name into the search box on the right.
+To find information on one of Canada's Major 100 Charities (listed below), enter its name into the search box above.

 Canadian charities are amazing in their numbers and what they add to society.
 They work in different sectors to provide many services and programs.
 Canada's dynamic charity sector is the envy of much of the world.

 Canadian charities come in all sizes - some are big and others are small, few are rich and many are poor.
 There are only a small percent of the 85,600 charities that are 'big' charities.
 Within these charities, there is a set of majors - Canada's largest 100 charities.
 According to Ci's findings, the Major 100 Charities receive a significant amount of the money donated by Canadians.
 Canada's 100 Major Charities received a total of $4.5 billion in donations from Canadians in 2009.
 While this is not directly comparable to the tax-receipted donation figures released by the Canada Revenue Agency, Ci estimates that the Major 100 Charities received 37% of the $9.7 billion in total tax-receipted donations made by all Canadian individuals and corporations.

 The Major 100 also account for a vast amount of the fundraising spending in the charitable sector.
 Small in number, they often shape how Canadians view charities - a result of their mailings, posters and press stories.

 It is these Major 100 Charities that have been the focus of Ci's work.
 Canada's 100 Major Charities are selected by their sheer size, the Major 100 Charities that receive the largest amount of donations from Canadian donors.
 Each easy-to-read charity report answers the most frequently-asked questions donors have about Canada's largest "household" name charities; how a dollar donated is spent, the charity's wealth, the charity's openness in disclosing information and also basic information about charity staff and salaries.